 The Master of Gestalt Therapy aims to broaden the skills of individuals who have already gained an undergraduate degree, to provide them with specialisation within a systematic and coherent body of knowledge, namely Gestalt therapy theory and practice and to develop vocational knowledge and skills in a new professional area.

-Gestalt Therapy Brisbane’s 4-year education programme is fully accredited by GANZ (Gestalt Australia and New Zealand).
+Gestalt Therapy Brisbane’s 4-year education program is fully accredited by GANZ (Gestalt Australia and New Zealand).
 GANZ has been the professional association for Gestalt Therapists.
 It was founded in 1996, but from 1 July 2017 GANZ will no longer be a professional association.

-Gestalt Therapy Brisbane’s 4 year education programme is also accredited by PACFA (Psychotherapy and Counselling Federation of Australia).
+Gestalt Therapy Brisbane’s 4 year education program is also accredited by PACFA (Psychotherapy and Counselling Federation of Australia).
 PACFA is a peak body that seeks to interface with regulators, the community, and other professional bodies to enhance awareness of psychotherapy and counselling as professions in their own right.
-PACFA sets overall standards for practice, education, and ethics, for professional organizations and educational institutions in the field, and has developed its own accreditation process.
+PACFA sets overall standards for practice, education, and ethics, for professional organisations and educational institutions in the field, and has developed its own accreditation process.